 The aim of this CBO is to empower children.
 The brigade of next-generation is also sensitized towards social issues through the Balveer (children’s army) wing of the Balvihar.
 Learning for children is made interesting with games and fun.
 An attempt is made to improve primary school education through Balvihars and involvement with local government schools.

-CORD has formed advocacy groups like Chinmaya Umang for the persons with disability, single women group, women in agriculture and local self-governance, people with old-age, promotion of education through school management committees, etc. It also focuses on promotion of health, nutrition, hygiene and sanitation through groups such as Village Health Sanitation and Nutrition Committee (VHSNC).
+CORD has formed advocacy groups like Chinmaya Umang for persons with disabilities, single women group, women in agriculture and local self-governance, people with old-age, promotion of education through school management committees, etc. It also focuses on the promotion of health, nutrition, hygiene, and sanitation through groups such as the Village Health Sanitation and Nutrition Committee (VHSNC).
 CORD also offers youth leadership programs.